Oren Amiel

-Oren Amiel (אורן עמיאל; born December 19, 1971), is an Israeli professional basketball coach and former player who is serving as the head coach for Brose Bamberg of the German Basketball Bundesliga.
+Oren Amiel (אורן עמיאל; born December 19, 1971), is an Israeli professional basketball coach for ERA Nymburk of the National Basketball League and former player.

 Professional career

 Hapoel Galil Elyon (1994–1999)

 Amiel played point guard for Hapoel Galil Elyon from 1994 to 1999.

 Coaching career

 Early positions (2004–2017)

 Amiel began his coaching career in 2004 as an assistant coach for Oded Kattash at Hapoel Galil Elyon.
 He held subsequent assistant positions at Maccabi Tel Aviv and Nymburk as well as head coaching positions in the lower Leumit League between 2007 and 2017.

 Nymburk (2017–2021)

 In 2017, Amiel was named head coach at Nymburk when Ronen Ginzburg resigned to take over the Czech national team full time.

 In his 4 seasons at Nymburk, Amiel's teams won the Czech League championship each year in addition to winning 3 Czech Cups, and he was named the Basketball Champions League Coach of the Year after the 2019–2020 season.